maybebyte/anthesis/freebsd-entertainment-center.md

 After that, make sure to log in as `kodi`.

+#### Creating .xinitrc

 In order to initialize a graphical environment, we need to create `/home/kodi/.xinitrc`.

+The `xset` commands are here to prevent interference with Kodi's screen blanking mechanisms. `unclutter` simply ensures that the cursor won't remain visible if idle (though the cursor shouldn't be visible during ordinary usage--it's merely a fallback in case that does happen, i.e., if a pointer device is accidentally bumped).

     $ cat <<EOF >~/.xinitrc
     . "${HOME}/.profile"